 My name is Peter Gallinari.
 I am a recording artist (Keyboardist, Singer, Songwriter) originally from NY and now resides in Nashville.
 I also work for the government.
 Yes, two separate lives.
 I have been asked many times how I got involved in the music business and how did it start.
-It was and still a journey.
+It was and still is a journey.
 Always learning and taking the time to listen from others who know more than I do.
-As you go along this winding road, remember to always stay humble.
-You need to stay strong and believe in who you are and where you want to be.
+As you go along this winding road of life, remember to always stay humble.
+You need to stay strong and believe in who you are and where you want to be, but never forget where you came from.
 You need to be the magic to make it happen.
 It doesn't just come to you.

 To regress back, in my teenage years I discovered I had talent.
 I could play keyboards and sing.
 This was my savior.
 (Never had any formal instructions) My senior year in high school the curtains opened, and I was the lead vocalist and keyboardist in one of the best rock bands in Brooklyn.
 Now suddenly you have friends, oh and girls that now want to at least say hi and have a conversation.

 Moving forward now to my adult years I was developing a sense of confidence that I could do something, and something not everyone else can do.
 Still, I needed more.
 I would go to concerts and come home and cry in my studio room because I couldn’t understand why I wasn’t that person on stage performing.
 Since I was never a party person (Never drank, smoked or did drugs) I stayed in my little studio room and played and wrote songs.